heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 }
 ```

 Since we passed the `route` that should be used for guidance to the `GuidanceManeuverPanelPresenter`, the presenter is then taking care of forwarding any navigation events - allowing us to intercept the current `GuidanceManeuverData` if desired.
-In our implementation we simply set the current `data` to the `GuidanceManeuverPanel`, so the user can see which turn to take next.
+In our implementation we simply set the current `guidanceManeuverData` to the `GuidanceManeuverPanel`, so the user can see which turn to take next.

+>**Note:** The current `guidanceManeuverData` can be `null`.
+If `null` is passed to `guidanceManeuverPanel.setManeuverData()`, then the panel will show a loading state - indicating that there is currently no data to show.
+In case you want to stick with the default behavior, you can simply pass `guidanceManeuverData` - regardless if it is `null` or not.
+If you want to change the default behavior, you can set a customized `GuidanceManeuverData` instance.
+Please note, before starting the trip, no initial maneuver data may be present.
+In such a case, the panel shows a suitable default instruction, like "Follow the route on the map", until the first maneuver data - whether `null` or not - is provided.

 Once we resume the `GuidanceManeuverPanelPresenter`, we may also want to start guidance.
 For this example we are calling the helper method `GuidanceSimulator.getInstance().startGuidanceSimulation(route, map);`.
 Notice that you can use the HERE Mobile SDK to start _simulated_ guidance.
 For implementation details, please check the example's code.
 During the development phase, it is usually more convenient to simulate the navigation experience along the provided route - so that we can quickly see how the `GuidanceManeuverPanel` changes it's content in real-time.